-Temperatures are dropping, leaves are beginning to change color and our calendars are quickly filling up.
+Temperatures have dropped, leaves have fallen and our calendars are quickly filling up.
 It's time to take a breather and head to one of these local trails.

 If the Toltec Mounds are one of those lived-here-for-years-but-never-seen attractions, now’s your chance to change that.
 Located in Scott, this loop clocks in at about three quarters of a mile and makes for an easy trip.
 More info here.